 Eirik Lindebjerg is still hopeful.

-In 2022, the UN Environment Programme Unep initiated a discussion on how the world's countries should agree on an agreement on, among other things, the production, recycling, and waste management of plastic.
+In 2022, the UN Environment Programme, Unep, initiated a discussion on how the world's countries should agree on agreements on, among other things, production, recycling, and waste management of plastic.

-What was to be the final UN meeting on the issue took place in South Korea in December 2024.
+The last UN meeting on the issue, which was to be the final one, took place in South Korea in December 2024.
 It failed.

 The global plastic agreement, Global Plastic Pollution Treaty, is proposed to regulate the entire life cycle of plastic and limit the use of certain chemicals in manufacturing.